Ireland in the Eurovision Song Contest 2010: Eurosong 2010

 Eurosong 2010 was the national final format developed by RTÉ in order to select Ireland's entry for the Eurovision Song Contest 2010.
-The competition was broadcast on RTÉ One as well as online via the broadcaster's official website rte.ie and at the official Eurovision Song Contest website eurovision.tv during a special edition of The Late Late Show held on 5 March 2010 and hosted by Ryan Tubridy.
+The competition was held on 5 March 2010 at the Studio 4 of RTÉ in Dublin, hosted by Ryan Tubridy and broadcast on RTÉ One during a special edition of The Late Late Show.
+The show was also broadcast online via RTÉ's official website rte.ie and the official Eurovision Song Contest website eurovision.tv.

 Competing entries

 On 10 December 2009, RTÉ opened a submission period where artists and composers were able to submit their entries for the competition until 1 February 2010.
-Artists were also required to indicate the performance and staging details of their song.
+Artists were also required to include their suggestions for the proposed performance or staging details of their songs.
 At the closing of the deadline, over 300 entries were received.
-Five finalists were selected by a five-member jury panel with members appointed by RTÉ: singer and former contest winner Linda Martin, Universal Music Ireland director Mark Crossingham, agent and choreographer Julian Benson, RTÉ 2fm DJ and Eurovision commentator Larry Gogan and Head of OGAE Ireland Diarmuid Furlong.
-All of the submissions were evaluated based on three criteria: suitability of the song for Eurovision, quality of the artist and suitability of the proposed artist-song combination; the jury reserved the right to select another performer for a song if the initial one was deemed unsuitable.
-The finalists were announced on 10 February 2010 with their songs presented on 4 March 2010 during The Derek Mooney Show broadcast on RTÉ Radio 1.
+Five finalists were selected by a five-member jury panel appointed by RTÉ: singer and former contest winner Linda Martin, Universal Music Ireland director Mark Crossingham, agent and choreographer Julian Benson, broadcaster Larry Gogan and chairman of OGAE Ireland Diarmuid Furlong.
+All of the submissions were evaluated based on criteria consisting of the suitability of the song for Eurovision, quality of the artist and suitability of the proposed artist-song combination; the jury reserved the right to match songs with different artists to the ones who submitted an entry.
+The finalists were announced on 10 February 2010, while their songs were presented on 4 March 2010 during The Derek Mooney Show on RTÉ Radio 1.

 Final

-The national final featured commentary from a panel that consisted of former contest winners Dana Rosemary Scallon and Johnny Logan, former contestant Michael Ball and Eurovision commentator Marty Whelan.
-Guest performers included Dana Rosemary Scallon performing "All Kinds of Everything" and Johnny Logan performing "What's Another Year".
+The national final took place on 5 March 2010 and featured guest performances from former contest winners Dana Rosemary Scallon and Johnny Logan as well as commentary from a panel that consisted of Rosemary Scallon, Logan, former contestant Michael Ball and commentator Marty Whelan.
 Following the 50/50 combination of votes from six regional juries and public televoting, "It's for You" performed by Niamh Kavanagh was selected as the winner.